 §3.
 Holders of a postdoctoral fellowship may be granted full or partial accumulation with grants for study stays abroad.
 Holders of a travel grant from the FWO, the Flemish Community, the Federal Government or as part of Cultural Agreements, may accumulate such grant with their fellowship.
 They are required to notify FWO thereof.

 §4.
 The FWO may grant permission to holders of a postdoctoral fellowship to exercise a secondary activity within the restrictions set forth in the applicable decree provisions and within the restrictions that the university acting as host institution imposes on its own staff.
 A secondary activity may be granted that can be accumulated up to maximum 20 percent of the time.
 Moreover, the fellow must submit a statement that he or she is engaged full time in the research task associated with the postdoctoral fellowship.

-Postdoctoral fellows must submit a report on their scientific activities to the Research Foundation - Flanders at the end of each academic year.
+Postdoctoral fellows must submit an interim report after one year and an ex-post report at the end of their fellowship on their scientific activities to the Research Foundation - Flanders.

 §1.
 All publications and reprints of fellows must mention their title of postdoctoral fellow fundamental research of the Research Foundation - Flanders and the FWO file number of their fellowship.

 §2.
 All research-related communication must mention the FWO affiliation of the grant holder.

 Art.
 19. (as amended by decision of the board of trustees of 27/11/2019)

 §1.
 The specific location where the fellow will be carrying out his/her work may be determined in consultation with the host institution.